freemarker/freemarker-tutorials/01-hello-world/README.md

 mvn compile war:inplace
 ```

-(If you don’t have Maven, follow the installation instructions here: [Maven in 5 minutes](http://maven.apache.org/guides/getting-started/maven-in-five-minutes.html))
+(If you don’t have Maven, follow the installation instructions here: [Installing Java and Maven](../00-installing-java-and-maven/))

 This will download the dependencies and compile the Java files.